Crime & Justice

 Some in the crowd wore a white t-shirt that said “Teacher”, RIP “B-Allah aka Froggy”.
 “Froggy” was Yarbrough’s childhood nickname, while “Be Allah” was his name within the Five Percent Nation.

-The march for Larry Yarbrough Jr was organized by the Greater Red Bank NAACP, Pilgrim Baptist Church, and The Count the Children Movement.
+The Greater Red Bank NAACP, Pilgrim Baptist Church, and The Count the Children Movement organized the march for Larry Yarbrough Jr.

 Mayor Pasquale Menna of Red Bank expressed his condolences to the Yarbrough family.

-Menna comforted the Yarbrough family, letting them know that they are surrounded by a community that is united with them.
+Menna comforted the Yarbrough family and told them the community stands united with them.

 He said Larry was a child of God, whose love has brought them together in the spirit of love and unity.